 The PS4 HDR update landed in mid-September alongside the launch of the new slim PS4 model; the PS4 Pro launched on 10 November and Sony has already lined up a range of compatible HDR titles, such as Uncharted 4.

-HDR gaming is likely to be hitting the big time towards the end of 2016 and into 2017.
+HDR gaming is likely to be hitting the big time in 2017.

 HDR on smartphones

 One fairly untapped device for viewing HDR content is the smartphone.
 When Samsung launched the ill-fated Galaxy Note 7, one of the features it introduced was "Mobile HDR".
 This didn't really come to fruition as the device was pulled from sale, but mobile HDR looks to be of greater interest now that YouTube supports HDR.

 For a mobile device, it will still have to adhere to those rules about the range of brightness that it will support.
 For the Samsung Galaxy Note 7, the maximum brightness of 800 nits on its OLED panel would make this possible in theory.